Are you concerned your drinking has crossed the line into dependency? If so, attending alcohol rehab may be one option worth pursuing.

 There are a number of warning signs that suggest someone would benefit from alcohol rehab.
 Their alcohol use may be affecting their social life and relationships in a negative manner.
 They may be irritable, secretive and dishonest to those around them.
 Their alcohol use may begin to have a negative impact on their work.

-In severe and well-established cases of alcohol addiction, the person may begin to take part in criminal activities to fund their addiction.
+In severe and well-established cases of an alcohol use disorder, the person may begin to take part in criminal activities to fund their addiction.
 This includes stealing from family members.

 Withdrawal symptoms are also a good indicator of alcohol dependence.
 Alcohol withdrawal symptoms include sweating, increased heart rate, tremors, difficulty sleeping, feeling nauseous and vomiting, hallucinations, agitation, anxiety and seizures.

 There are various treatment types and options to choose from.
-When you call a member of our team, we will complete an assessment to discover the nature and severity of your addiction.
-We will then discuss the following options with you:
+When you call a member of our team, we will complete an assessment to determine the suitability of these options.
+We may discuss the following options with you:

 Residential clinics can provide the most immediate access to alcohol addiction treatment.
 Residential alcohol rehab addiction treatment aims to break the habit and behaviours around an addiction.
 A fully medicated and supported detox will also be given where required.